How to use game streaming in the Xbox Console Companion app on Windows 10

 After your PC is connected to your Xbox One console, you can select a quality level for the video.
 You can change the quality of your stream before you start streaming or while you are streaming.
 You should set the quality to the highest level that still gives you a good gameplay experience.

-In the Xbox app, click Settings, and then select Game streaming.
+- In the Xbox Console Companion app, select Settings, and then Xbox One.

 Playing Xbox games using Oculus Rift

 Note As mentioned in System requirements, your Xbox and PC need to be on the same wireless network.